What Makes People Install a COVID-19 Contact-Tracing App? Understanding the Influence of App Design and Individual Difference on Contact-Tracing App Adoption Intention: Results

 \subsection{Explaining the Effects of App Design Choices and Individual Differences (RQ3)}

 In RQ3, we aim to explain how certain app design choices and individual differences had significant effects on one's app installation intentions through the four mediator variables: security and privacy risks, self benefits, societal benefits, and perceived adoption.
-To answer this research question, we conducted a mediation analysis using structural equation modeling and measured the relative magnitude of the indirect effects through the four mediators following methods of previous research~\cite{preacher2011effect}.
-Table~\ref{tab:mediation_indirect_effects} presents the ratios of the indirect effects to the total effects for each pair of independent variables and mediator variables.
+To answer this research question, we conducted a mediation analysis using structural equation modeling following methods of previous research~\cite{preacher2011effect}.
+We measured the relative magnitude of the indirect effects through the four mediators and calculated the 95\% confidence intervals of these ratios using a bootstrap approach.
+Table~\ref{tab:mediation_indirect_effects} presents the ratios of the indirect effects to the total effects and their 95\% confidence intervals for each pair of independent variables and mediator variables.
 Figure~\ref{fig:sem} illustrates the significant correlations between independent variables and mediator variables and between mediator variables and the outcome variable installation intention rating.
-Our model fit is acceptable according to the Standardized Root Mean Square Residual (SRMR=0.057)\footnote{The rule-of-thumb to interpret SRMR is: SRMR less than 0.05 means the model fits well; SRMR less than 0.08 means the model fit is acceptable.}.
+Our model fit is acceptable according to the Standardized Root Mean Square Residual (SRMR=0.057)\footnote{The rule-of-thumb to interpret SRMR is: SRMR less than 0.05 means the model fits well; SRMR less than 0.08 means the model fit is acceptable~\cite{hu1999cutoff,cangur2015comparison}.}

 Table~\ref{tab:mediation_indirect_effects} shows that when the perceptions of risks and benefits both had significant indirect effects, the effect sizes of the two benefit factors were almost always larger than the security and privacy risk factor.
 For \textit{Age} and \textit{Transit use}, security risks even had a negative indirect effect, which means although these two independent factors had significant effects on security risk perceptions, the effects on other mediator variables were larger and had an opposite direction.
 Therefore, we conclude that one's perceptions about the benefits of COVID-19 contact-tracing apps are more powerful determinants of app installation intentions than the perceptions about the security and privacy risks caused by the app.